AlmondChips/rsschool-cv/cv.md

 - **WPF** technology

 ## Education
+ Associate Degree in Information Systems\
--  Krasnodar Information and Technology College
+ Krasnodar Information and Technology College, Krasnodar, Russia\
+ Graduated: June 2023\
+ Specialization: Design and Development of Information Systems

 ## English
 According to the results of the test from [EnglishDom](https://www.englishdom.com/test-your-english-level/test/) my level of English is **B1(Intermediate)**.